skibitsky/thirdweb-unity/README.md

 - Instant connection to any chain with RPC Edge integration.
 - Integrated IPFS upload/download.
 - Full access to the [thirdweb API](https://portal.thirdweb.com/reference) via low-level ThirdwebClient.Api.
-- Easy to extend or wrap, everything is overrdeable.
+- Easy to extend or wrap, everything is overrideable.
 - High level contract extensions for interacting with common standards and thirdweb contract standards.
 - Automatic ABI resolution.
 - Build on top of thirdweb's [.NET SDK](https://portal.thirdweb.com/dotnet) - unity package updates are typically updates to a single DLL/a file or two.
-- Get started in 5 minutes with a simple [ThirdwebManager](https://portal.thirdweb.com/unity/v5/thirdwebmanager) prefab.
+- Get started in 5 minutes with a simple [ThirdwebManager](https://portal.thirdweb.com/unity/v6/thirdwebmanager) prefab.

 # Supported Platforms & Wallets